 What kind of roof gets installed on my home and what kind of warranty do I receive?

-MyStrongHome uses Malarkey Vista AR architectural shingles with the Malarkey hip and ridge and starter shingles.
+MyStrongHome uses Malarkey Vista AR architectural shingles, or their equivalent if the shingles are unavailable.
 The Malarkey Vista AR shingle has a Class 3 impact resistant rating, a 12-year algae resistance warranty, limited lifetime material warranty protection, and a 12-year comprehensive warranty that states: “If the shingles are found to have manufacturing defects that will adversely affect the performance of the shingle, Malarkey will either repair, replace or pay for installation of new shingles plus a reasonable cost for underlayment and other materials.”
 These materials warranties accompany an additional warranty from MyStrongHome that covers the installation and labor for two years after the home is retrofitted.

 What will MyStrongHome do to my house?